furryfixer/gksudo-pk/README.md

 Only the **--user | -u** options are actually used.
 All other options accepted by the original **gksudo** are looked for and stripped.
 The reamaining arguments are then passed to pkexec with an environment (see below)

 ## Details
-The script MUST be invoked by the user owning the current Xsession (it would be unusual for this not to be the case), or it will fail with X-related errors.
+The script is best invoked by the user owning the current Xsession (it would be unusual for this not to be the case), or it could fail with X-related errors.
 The invoking user also MUST be a member of $ADMIN_GRP, which defaults to **"wheel"**.
 **gksudo-pk -u | --user** allows running a program as **ANY STANDARD USER, as well as root**.
 However, $NOPASSWD_LIST will be ignored if the program will not be run as root, and default polkit rules will apply.
 The script relies heavily on creating small temporary files in the /tmp directory.
 Obviously, it will run faster and be easier on drives if /tmp is a tmpfs in RAM.

 A first key feature of gksudo-pk is the creation of a proper environment for pkexec to use.  **/etc/environment** is sourced, and **Xauthority** and **Display** variables are borrowed/provided, as well as some specific variables for KDE, if needed.
 While this is a larger evironment than the basic one used by pkexec by default, it is still minimal compared to that of a regular user.
 Importantly, a polkit **"org.freedesktop.policykit.exec.allow_gui" annotation is NOT required.**